 - Photography – to showcase your creative abilities behind the lens.

 - Any short animations, motion design, visual effects, modelling or game art, storyboards, showcasing the idea for a short animation/film/ advertisement etc.

 - Large scale or 3D work or paintings,

 - Unfinished work or work-in-progress.

-- Your digital portfolio should include minimum 10 and a maximum of 15 example pieces of work.
-These can be individual files or you can also create a documental representation, such as a .pdf file, of your digital portfolio.
+- Your¿digital¿portfolio¿should include a minimum of 10 and a maximum of 15 sample pieces of your work.
+These can be individual files or can be combined into a single document (such as a Word file or PDF file).

 The digital portfolio will be assessed based on creativity, presentation and range of work, skills and ability.